-New Mountain Guardian
+New Mountain Finance

-Because New Mountain Guardian will be a holding company and its only business and sole asset will be its ownership of common membership units of the Operating Company, the value of its interest in the Operating Company will depend on the Operating Company's valuation of our investments.
-New Mountain Guardian will conduct the valuation of its ownership in the Operating Company, pursuant to which its net asset value shall be determined, at all times consistent with GAAP and the 1940 Act.
-The net asset value per share of New Mountain Guardian's common stock will be determined on a quarterly basis and is equal to New Mountain Guardian's pro rata share, based on the number of common membership units of the Operating Company held by New Mountain Guardian at the time of the net asset value determination, of the Operating Company's net asset value divided by the total number of shares of New Mountain Guardian's common stock outstanding.
-New Mountain Guardian's board of directors will have no control over the determinations of fair value by the Operating Company's board of directors, although the Operating Company's initial board of directors will be the same as New Mountain Guardian's.
-As a result, the value determinations.
-In the event that New Mountain Guardian's common stock may be understated or overstated based on the Operating Company's fair value determinations.
-In the event that New Mountain Guardian's board of directors believes that a different fair value for the Operating Company's investments is appropriate, New Mountain Guardian's board of directors will endeavor to discuss the differences in the valuations with the Operating Company's board of directors for the purposes of resolving the differences in valuation.
-The valuation procedures of New Mountain Guardian will be substantially similar to those utilized by the Operating Company described above.
+Because New Mountain Finance will be a holding company and its only business and sole asset will be its ownership of common membership units of the Operating Company, the value of its interest in the Operating Company will depend on the Operating Company's valuation of our investments.
+New Mountain Finance will conduct the valuation of its ownership in the Operating Company, pursuant to which its net asset value shall be determined, at all times consistent with GAAP and the 1940 Act.
+The net asset value per share of New Mountain Finance's common stock will be determined on a quarterly basis and is equal to New Mountain Finance's pro rata share, based on the number of common membership units of the Operating Company held by New Mountain Finance at the time of the net asset value determination, of the Operating Company's net asset value divided by the total number of shares of New Mountain Finance's common stock outstanding.
+New Mountain Finance's board of directors will have no control over the determinations of fair value by the Operating Company's initial board of directors will be the same as New Mountain Finance's.
+As a result, the value of your investment in shares of New Mountain Finance's board of directors believes that a different fair value for the Operating Company's investments is appropriate, New Mountain Finance's board of directors will endeavor to discuss the differences in the valuations with the Operating Company's board of directors for the purposes of resolving the differences in valuation.
+The valuation procedures of New Mountain Finance will be substantially similar to those utilized by the Operating Company's board of directors.